 Emergency Position Indicating Radio Beacon (EPIRB) is a device to alert search and rescue services (SAR) in case of an emergency out at sea.
-It is a tracking equipment that transmits a signal on a specified band to locate a lifeboat, life raft, ship or people in distress.
-AN EPIRB is a SECONDARY means of DISTRESS alerting which is to say that it comes later in the hierarchy of alerting SAR authorities in case of a distress.
-It is mandatory to carry one EPIRB on every ship and two EPIRBS for all Indian Registered ships
+It is tracking equipment that transmits a signal on a specified band to locate a lifeboat, life raft, ship or people in distress.

 Types Of EPIRB

-- COSPAS-SARSAT– EPIRBS under the COSPAS-SARSAT system work on the 406.025 MHz and 121.5 MHz band and are applicable for all sea areas
+- COSPAS-SARSAT– EPIRBS under the COSPAS-SARSAT system work on the 406.025 MHz and 121.5 MHz bands and are applicable for all sea areas

-- INMARSAT E– 1.6 GHz band is the one which this EPIRB works on.
-These are applicable for sea areas A1, A2 and A3
+- INMARSAT E– 1.6 GHz band is the one on which this EPIRB works.
+These are applicable for sea areas A1, A2 and A3.

-- VHF CH 70– This works on the 156.525 MHz band and are applicable for sea area A1 only
+- VHF CH 70– This works on the 156.525 MHz band and is applicable for sea area A1 only

 How Does An EPIRB Work?